WVWVAF is now known as the Center for Voter Information (Nonprofit)

-In 2008, the WVWVAF was identified as the source of a mass of allegedly illegal automated calls which were received on the day of the Democratic Presidential primaries in North Carolina, and seemed to target African American women, suggesting that they register to vote and informing them that a packet with more information would be sent out to them in several days.
-The calls arrived past the deadline to register to vote in the primary leading to accusations of “voter suppression,” as critics claimed the calls were sent out to confuse voters in African-American communities who had already registered to vote which would damage Barack Obama’s standing against rival Hillary Clinton, as these communities were major supporters of then-Sen. Obama.
-The calls were traced back the WVWVAF, an organization made up largely of Clinton supporters headed by Gardner, a prominent Clinton ally.
-WVWVAF denied the allegations.
+In 2008, WVWVAF’s 501(c)(3) “sister” group, Women’s Voices Women Vote (WVWV), now the Voter Participation Center (VPC), was identified by NPR as the source of a mass of allegedly illegal automated calls which were received on the day of the Democratic presidential primaries in North Carolina, and seemed to target African American women, suggesting that they register to vote and informing them that a packet with more information would be sent out to them in several days.
+The calls arrived past the deadline to register to vote in the primary leading to accusations of “voter suppression,” as critics claimed the calls were sent out to confuse voters in African American communities who had already registered to vote which would damage Barack Obama’s standing against rival Hillary Clinton, as these communities were major supporters of then-Sen. Obama.
+The calls were traced back to WVWV, an organization made up largely of Clinton supporters headed by Gardner, a prominent Clinton ally.
+WVWV denied the allegations.

-The organization has many ties to the Clinton family.
-Gardner, in addition to being a longtime supporter of Hillary Clinton, worked on Bill Clinton’s campaign in 1992.
-Bill Clinton’s former chief-of-staff and Hillary Clinton’s 2016 campaign chairman John Podesta serves on WVWVAF’s board, and Hillary Clinton’s campaign manager Maggie Williams also formerly held a leadership position in the organization.
+WVWV has many ties to the Clinton family.
+Gardner, in addition to being a longtime supporter of Hillary Clinton, worked on Bill Clinton’s presidential campaign in 1992.
+Bill Clinton’s former chief-of-staff and Hillary Clinton’s 2016 campaign chairman, John Podesta, was a founding member of WVWV’s board, and Hillary Clinton’s 2008 campaign manager, Maggie Williams, also formerly held a leadership position in the organization.